-ANSWER: You may email me with your situation so that you are excused.
+ANSWER: You need to email me with your situation so that you are excused.
 Lecture notes are posted on Canvas.
 You will need to download the notes, print them out, and ask a fellow classmate to share their filled-in notes with you.
 I will not scan my written notes onto Canvas.
-If a lab assignment is due, ask a friend to turn it in for you.
 If a quiz was given, I will drop your lowest quiz score.

 QUESTION: I am having trouble with a homework problem.
 How should I ask you for help?

 ANSWER: You can come into my office hours to ask for help.
 If you are unable to visit me at that time, then you can send me a specific email about the question.
 Your email asking me for help must have the three main parts:

-1. Tell me the exact question number and what section it is from.

-- 2. Copy and paste the problem into the email. - 3.
+- 1. Tell me the exact question number and what section it is from. - 2.
+Copy and paste the problem into the email. - 3.
 Show me your attempt at the problem.
 In other words, do not simply email me the phrase, "I don't get it."

+Example:

+'''

-Example: Subject: Math 10 Homework Help Hi Ms. Lien:
+Subject: Math 1A Homework Help Hi Ms. Lien:

+'''

-I am stuck on problem \\\\\ on WebAssign section \\\\.
+I am stuck on problem $$ on WebAssign section $$.
 The problem is... (copy and paste the homework question here).
 This is what I tried to do... (show me your attempt - you can type out what you tried or you can take a picture of your work and attach it in the email).

+'''

 Thanks, (your first AND last name)

+'''